HeyPuter/docs/src/FS/getReadURL.md

 ## Returns

-A promise that resolves to a URL that can be used to read the file.
+A promise that resolves to a URL string that can be used to read the file.

 ## Example